Reading Time: 5 mins

 RTM (Requirement Traceability Matrix)

-The Requirement Traceability Matrix (RTM) captures all the requirement proposal by client and traceability into —– document.
+The Requirement Traceability Matrix (RTM) captures all the requirement proposed by the client and traceability into —– document.
 The main purpose of RTM is to see whether all test cases got covered so that no functionality will be missed while doing the slow testing.
 The simple way to trace requirement with corresponding test scenario and test cases merely termed as RTM.
-Traceability matrix is a typical worksheet that contains requirements with its all possible test scenarios and cases.
+Traceability matrix is a typical worksheet that contains requirements with all possible test scenarios and cases.

 - To confirm 100% test coverage.

 - To show overall defect or execution status with a focus on business requirement.